Litter Ordinances & Trash Free Beach Initiative

 Part of the Glynn County New Litter Initiative includes the implementation of Trash Free Beaches.

-For the Trash Free Beaches FAQ Sheet (found below), click HERE.
+To print the Trash Free Beaches FAQ (below), click HERE.

 1. What is a Trash Free Beach?